-To ensure that the ECT's induction can run in conjunction with the programme, time has been allocated for the ECF Lead / induction tutor to carry out one professional progress review each term where a formal assessment is not scheduled.
-The ECF Lead / induction tutor should meet with the ECT to review the ECT's progress against the teacher standards.
+To ensure that the requirements of the ECT's induction can run in conjunction with the programme, time has been allocated for the ECF Lead / induction tutor to carry out one professional progress review each term where a formal assessment is not scheduled.
+The ECF Lead / induction tutor should meet with the ECT to review the ECT's progress against the Teachers' Standards.
 In the DfE's 'Induction for early career teachers' guidance document (2021), they state the following about progress reviews: